colinmarc/colinmarc.github.com/blind.md

 Will felt a blush of anger as he looked at her face, confusion and hurt spreading across it.
 But this anger quickly wilted to shame, and he put his heads in his hands.
 “Oh god, Piper, I’m sorry.”

 “It’s alright, I guess.
 You’re… I’m glad we’re friends, Will, but I don’t like you like that.”
-She patted him on the shoulder, and he looked up at her sadly.
+She patted him on the shoulder, and he looked back up at her.

 “Yeah, that’s fine.
 I’m sorry.”
-Will sighed a little.
+Will sighed, a little dramatically.
 “Can we watch a movie?”

 “Um, okay.”
 She sat next to him on the bed, although further away than usual, and started a movie.
 Will couldn’t even bear to look at the screen.